 According to a 1917 article in the Twin City Sentinel newspaper, some prominent Winston and Salem women who raised funds in the hospital’s founding days included many of the same last names (Reynolds, Hanes, etc.) that many modern buildings and highways in the area today also honor.
 Within six months, in December 1887, this same group of several women used money saved from their household budgets to swiftly open Twin City Hospital inside the Martin Grogan home on North Liberty Street in Winston’s downtown.
 At the Grogan home, up to 10 patients could be hospitalized for $5 a week.

-“Hospitalization in Winston-Salem began as a project of the women, by the women and for the community,” according to Winston-Salem Journal article from 1964.
+“Hospitalization in Winston-Salem began as a project of the women, by the women and for the community,” a Winston-Salem Journal article from 1964 states.
 “It all began with a silver tea given at the home of Mrs. J.C.
 Buxton on Summit Street in 1887.”

 Thanks to more fundraising led by the Ladies Twin City Hospital Association, a hospital was soon built from the ground up and opened debt-free in 1895 on Brookstown Avenue in downtown Winston.